 For premature infants with hemodynamically significant PDA, give a cyclo-oxygenase (COX) inhibitor (eg, ibuprofen lysine or indomethacin).
 Surgical closure may benefit patients with a hemodynamically significant PDA in whom medical therapy has failed.

-For full-term infants and older children, COX inhibitors are usually ineffective but catheter-delivered occlusion devices or surgery is typically beneficial.
+For full-term infants and older children, COX inhibitors are usually ineffective, but a catheter-delivered occlusion device or surgery typically provides long-term correction of this anomaly.